alehpineda/obsidian_vault/03_Resources/Yubikey 1password.md

 Later
 - Create 1password account
 - Migrate accounts from iOS to 1password
 - Use yubikey in 1password
+- Add it to my day to day